Ashhas/Mapme/README.md

 ## How to Build 📱

-Note that you will need to make a new project in the **Google Cloud Platform**, and enable the **Google Maps API** for that project.
+Note that you need to make a new project in the **Google Cloud Platform**, and enable the **Google Maps API** for that project.
 Then you need to copy the API Key and it to the code in multiple locations:

 - Add the key to this file `lib/util/constants.dart`:
   ```dart